A 2-categorical proof of Frobenius for fibrations defined from a generic point: Frobenius for structured fibrations

 \begin{lem} The category of maps with a specified section defines a category of stably-structured fibrations:

 \end{lem} \begin{proof} A section to a map pulls back to define a section to its pullback \cite[3.4]{Shulman}. \end{proof}

-In order for our stably structured trivial fibrations to have a stable choice of section we require an assumption, giving a constructive enhancement of (i): \begin{enumerate} \item[(TF1)] There is a map of discrete fibrations:
+In order for our stably structured trivial fibrations to have a stable choice of section we require an assumption, giving a constructive enhancement of (TF1): \begin{enumerate} \item[(STF1)] There is a map of discrete fibrations:

 \end{enumerate} In other words, we ask that every trivial fibration has a section and that such sections can be chosen so as to be stable under pullbacks.